igorkamyshev/withease/apps/website/docs/redux/index.md

 It is useful to mirror some part of the Redux state into Effector's world.

-Notice, that `fromState` method supports Redux Store typings, which can be useful
+Notice, that `fromState` method supports Redux Store typings, which can be useful.

 #### `reduxInterop.dispatch`